How Ego Helps and Hinders You

 "Don't deny your own ego, get to know it, and learn to manage it."

-In short, balance and moderation are the key words for which a continuous necessary self-reflection is required: Don't deny your own ego, get to know it, and learn to manage it.
+In short, balance and moderation are the key words for which continuous necessary self-reflection is required: Don't deny your own ego, get to know it, and learn to manage it.
 In this way, your ego, alongside your body, becomes a functional instrument for shaping your inspiration, your individuality, and your original talents.
 It also serves as a vehicle for functionally embodying commonality and "true" connection.
 Then your ego brings you a great deal.

 Experience the Voice Dialogue method in training or coaching and ask for a free online-intake here.
 Or take a look at the book: Spirited Personal Leadership.
-Scroll down a bit to the orange input field and download a FREE promotional copy of the book.

 I wish you a wonderful development where your ego serves your soul and spirit.